What’s the best custody arrangement?

 The Reigning King of What Can Be Used Against You in a Custody Battle: Verbal or Physical Altercations.
 We wanted to start with the most simple pitfall to avoid: When tempers get high, it’s quite alluring to get into a verbal sparring match with your ex-spouse.

-See also What is mean of spot on?
+See also What is the moving of sediments from the original position?

 At what age can a child decide which parent to live with in Ontario?